 - Open-minded.
 INTJ personalities do not mind being proven wrong and enjoy being exposed to something they were not familiar with.
 They will embrace a competing theory if it makes more sense, regardless of the existing traditions or expectations.
 Not surprisingly, INTJs also tend to be fairly liberal in a social sense, believing that many social norms are outdated and unnecessarily restrictive.

 - Arrogant.
 There is a fine line between confidence and arrogance.
-Some less mature INTJs may overestimate the importance of their knowledge or analytical skills, seeing most other people as irrational or intellectually inferior – and often making their opinion known.
+Some less mature INTJs may overestimate the importance of their knowledge or analytical skills, seeing most other people as irrational or intellectually inferior, often making their opinion known.

 - May be insensitive.
-INTJ personalities often pride themselves in being brutally honest and logical.
-However, while their statements may be rational and completely correct, they may not take into account another person’s emotional state, background, individual circumstances etc. Consequently, the INTJ’s directness and honesty may easily hurt other people, thus becoming a major weakness in social situations.
+INTJ personalities often pride themselves on being brutally honest and logical.
+However, while their statements may be rational and completely correct, they may not take into account another person’s emotional state, background, individual circumstances, etc. Consequently, the INTJ’s directness and honesty may easily hurt other people, thus becoming a major weakness in social situations.

 - Often clueless when it comes to romantic relationships.
-Many INTJs are likely to have difficulties dealing with anything that does not require logical reasoning and this weakness is especially visible in interpersonal relationships.
-They may overanalyze everything and get frustrated trying to understand how the other person thinks, try to use a nearly scientific approach to dating, or just give up altogether.
+Many INTJs are likely to have difficulties dealing with anything that does not require logical reasoning, and this weakness is especially visible in interpersonal relationships.
+They may overanalyze everything, get frustrated trying to understand how the other person thinks, try to use a nearly scientific approach to dating, or just give up altogether.

 Do you agree or disagree with these points?
 Please share your opinion in the comments!

 If you would like to learn more about the INTJ strengths and weaknesses, as well as get highly practical, INTJ-specific advice on how to leverage or address them, download the INTJ In-Depth Profile – a 70+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: